 Long-Term Health Issues Related to Acid Reflux or GERD

-GERD can potentially cause a condition called Barrett’s esophagus (BO), a condition in which the normal mucosal lining of the esophagus is replaced by a lining similar to that of the intestines.
-[4] People who develop this condition are at risk of developing esophageal adenocarcinoma, a rare and serious type of cancer.
+GERD can potentially cause a condition called Barrett’s esophagus (BO), a condition in which the normal mucosal lining of the esophagus is replaced by a lining similar to that of the intestines.4 People who develop this condition are at risk of developing a rare and serious type of esophageal cancer (esophageal adenocarcinoma).

 Additionally, GERD can cause strictures and ulcers to form in the esophagus as a result of the highly acidic contents of the stomach wearing away at tissue.
-These ulcers can be sensitive, and they can result in further health complications.
+These ulcers can be sensitive and may result in further health complications.
 If an ulcer ruptures or self-induced vomiting causes the esophagus to tear, the condition can be life-threatening.

 Treatment for Esophageal Complications